dantosXD/coastaldraftlines/src/pages/index.md

       - type: grid_item
         title: Custom Draft Design & Installation
         content: >-
-          Our industry leading techicians professionally install draft systems for any beverage in your new developments, businesses, or homes.
+          Our industry leading professionals install draft systems for any beverage, in any structure.
+Get taps installed in your new developments, apartments, hotels, offices, businesses, or homes.

-          Have you ever wanted to pour and enjoy your own nitro-coffee, seltzer, or craft beer at home?
-Do you want to throw away the office k-cups and get a gorgeous, professional, office ready coffee draft system installed?
-Get a free quote today!
+          Have you ever dreamed of enjoying tap nitro-coffee, seltzer,  or craft beer from the comfort of your own home.
+For under $999.99 our gorgeous two-tap system can make that a reality.

+          Dont let your dreams be dreams.
+Call 207-555-5555 and in 5 minutes recieve your free quote today!
       - type: grid_item
         title: Emergency Service  &  Repair
         content: >-